 Ever heard the old pop music adage: “Don’t bore us, get to the chorus?”
 That especially applies to email, and doubly so for sales outreach.
 It doesn’t take a rocket scientist to figure out that people want to know why you’re cluttering up their inbox or voicemail as quickly as possible.

 That doesn’t mean you should start your email off with: “Hi Sharon, I’m Steve, and I’m trying to sell you our MarTech platform.”
 But it does mean your outreach should be brief and communicate your point quickly and clearly.
-Lengthwise, according to a recent study from Boomerang, the sweet spot is between 50-125 words.
-For reference, this paragraph is exactly 75 words long, so shoot for somewhere in this range when reaching out to prospects.
+Lengthwise, keep your emails below 200 words.

 As for subject lines, keep those short—very short.
 In fact, subject lines that are three or four lines long perform best.
 After six words, open rates begin to fall dramatically.